MDeiml/blubbel-server/README.md

 #### Message

 A message can only be send to a client this client has a open session with.
-The message payload is the other client's public key followed by the message text.
+The message payload is the other client's public key followed by the message text encrypted with the key obtained with DH key exchange.

 ### Response types